RISE Sleep Tracker

 Check RISE to see if your sleep need is five hours.

-Sleep hygiene is the set of daily behaviors that influence your sleep.
-If you’ve got poor sleep hygiene, you may struggle to fall asleep and wake up often throughout the night.
+Sleep hygiene is the set of daily habits that influence your sleep.
+If you’ve got bad sleep hygiene, you may struggle to fall asleep and wake up often throughout the night.
 It’ll therefore be much harder to get enough sleep each night.

 Poor sleep hygiene includes: